nhsconnect/Dose-Syntax-Implementation/pages/explore/dosage-to-narrative.md

 Exceptions are as follows;
 * Use a single whitespace after a **method**, e.g. "Apply "
 * Use a single whitespace to separate between a **dayOfWeek** and **timeOfDay**, e.g. "on Monday at 10:30"

-## Common Principals ##

-The following applies to the presentation of any component part of a medication instruction;
-* Always express units of measure using the full description, e.g. "milligram" not "mg".
-* Always turn a time based unit into the plural when applicable, e.g. "2 hour" becomes "2 hours".
-* Where multiple statements are allowed, e.g. **when** or **event** structures, then separate each statement with a comma plus whitespace.
-Replace the last comma separating the final two statements with the word " and ", e.g. "on Monday, Wednesday and Friday".

-**Note**.
-Non time-based units of measure should not be expressed in the plural when the quantity is not equal to 1 (one).
-This is because of introduces complications when using ucum units such as "microgram per millilitre" or "microgram per kilogram per hour".